-Alignment: The alignment of the victim becomes a factor only if it was known or suspected.
+Alignment: The alignment of the

+known or suspected.
 If the offender had no idea of the victim's alignment then this does not apply.

 Relationship: This is the known or suspected familial relationship between victim and assailant.
 If the relationship was unknown, the victim was disguised, or was otherwise unrelated then this does not apply.